Goddard State Park

 This is a site for launching boats from trailers.
 Boat ramps can normally be used to launch canoes and kayaks but please do your best to keep the boat ramp clear for boat trailers.

-Goddard State Park is a large state park with many amenities, including a concrete plank boat ramp.
-However, the ramp is in poor condition and only usable for trailered boats at high tide.
-For boats on trailers, the municipal boat ramp on the other side of Greenwich Cove is likely to be better.
-For everyone else, Goddard Park has much to offer, from beaches to walking trails to fishing, restrooms, and picnic areas.
+Goddard State Park is a large state park with many amenities, including a boat ramp that was rebuilt in the fall of 2016 and which should now be in much better shape than it used to be.
+Goddard Park has much to offer, from beaches to walking trails to fishing, restrooms, and picnic areas.
 In the off-season it is also possible to launch hand-carried boats from the far east end of the swimming beach.
 Goddard State Park provides access to Greenwich Cove, Greenwich Bay and Narragansett Bay beyond.
 Greenwich Cove is very sheltered but can be busy.
 Greenwich Bay can be rough if the wind picks up and it can also be busy in the summer, but under most conditions this is a fine area for less experienced paddlers.
 On most days the southwest wind does fill in strongly in this area in the morning and blow throughout the afternoon, producing significant waves on Greenwich Bay, so be prepared for this when planning your trip.

 This site provides access to the following water bodies: Greenwich Cove, Greenwich Bay, Narragansett Bay.